-It is important to discuss which test is best or right for you with your primary care provider.
-There are also some tests that your insurance may not cover, which your provider will also be able to steer you towards.
+Again, it is best to decide which test is best or right for you through a discussion with your primary care provider!!
+There are also some tests that your insurance may not cover, which they will also be able to steer you towards.

-My primary care provider recommends I get screened for colorectal cancer.
+My primary care provider recommend I get screened for colorectal cancer.
 Now what?

 Now that you have discussed this with your primary care provider and have agreed to screening, they will send a referral to a GI specialist.
 During your GI specialist appointment, you will have a further discussion regarding your options and what is best for you.
 After, you will be scheduled for your procedure, either in the GI office or at the hospital.

 I know that I need to be screened for colorectal cancer, but I have heard the preparation for a colonoscopy is terrible.
 What do I need to know?

 The preparation or “prep” for colonoscopy or sigmoidoscopy can be unpleasant but is much more tolerable then in years past.
 There are many different options that you can discuss with the GI specialist.
 Prep for these procedures consists of cleaning out your bowels, so that the provider to get a better look at your colon.
 It is imperative that the prep is completed based on your doctor’s instructions.
 Otherwise, you run the risk of having to redo the prep and the procedure.

 I am terrified of getting a colonoscopy, what are the risks involved?

 While many people have the same feeling towards colonoscopy, they find that after the procedure is done, the prep was the worst part.
 While any procedure preformed may have risks, there are minimal with this procedure.
 Anesthesia is used to sedate for colonoscopy, so with the use of anesthesia, there runs a risk of side effects.